jesscancode/jesscancode/README.md

 **Full Art**

-Semantic search over Pokémon card **art** — find a card by what the picture shows (*"pikachu in the rain"*), not its name.
+Semantic search over Pokémon card **art** — find a card by what the picture shows (*"pokemon sleeping"*), not its name.
 A vision model reads every card; embeddings + pgvector make it searchable.
-Born from my own card hunt.
+A fun project to help me learn about computer vision and vector databases.

 `Computer vision` `Embeddings` `pgvector`